 - Mediation is much less expensive then litigation.
 Protracted litigation involves tremendous costs in stress, attorney, and discovery fees.
 Legal or other representation is optional (not required) in mediation if the parties so desire.

 - Mediation is less time consuming then litigation.
-Many mediated disputes reach agreement in one or two meetings.
+Many mediated disputes reach agreement in one or two sessions.

 - Mediation is low risk and does not preclude a person’s “day in court” if s/he desires to pursue litigation after mediation.
 In mediation, parties retain total control over their agreement.
 And unlike binding arbitration, the parties do not lose any rights that may be provided under contract law or other law.
 There is no determination of liability in the process.
 Mediation avoids the uncertainty of a court-determined outcome and the unpleasant consequences of a judgment being issued against one of the parties while it also preserves the right to pursue the case through the courts if necessary.

 - Mediation is informal.
-Other than a few “ground rules” designed to help everyone be heard, the parties and mediator can be as informal as they choose.
+Other than a few “ground rules” designed to help everyone be respectful and be heard, the parties and mediator can be as informal as they choose.
 Litigation polarizes the parties and cross examination is focused on pointing out weaknesses rather than initiating dialogue.

-- When ongoing relationships are important, as for example, in the case of parties who wish to continue a business, family, or community relationship, mediation provides an opportunity to resolve a dispute in a non-adversarial way so that important relationships are repaired and preserved and future communications are improved.
+- When ongoing relationships are important, as for example, in the case of parties who wish to raise children, or continue a business/community relationship, mediation provides an opportunity to resolve a dispute in a non-adversarial way so that important relationships are repaired and preserved and future communications are improved.

 - Mediation can be fast.
 Because timing is in the control of the parties, parties can reach and implement an agreement at any time.